Understanding the Basics

 After the thinset has cured for at least 24 hours, it's time to fill the grout lines.

-You can choose to mix your own grout if you prefer, but I prefer to use a premixed, pre-sealed grout called Mapei Flexcolor CQ when I lay shower tile.
-I’ve been using this grout on all my shower tiling projects for many years now, and I really love it.
+You can choose to mix your own grout if you prefer, but I prefer to use a premixed, pre-sealed grout called Mapei Flecolor CQ when I lay shower tile.
+I've been using this grout on all my shower tiling projects for many years now, and I really love it (Ad: Text link above is an Amazon affiliate link.
+See affiliate disclosure page for details).

 Application of this grout is similar but not exactly the same as a standard sanded or un-sanded grout.
 After scooping up some grout, sweep the grout float over the tile surface diagonally across the grout lines in both directions, with the float at a 45 degree angle to the surface just as you would with any other grout.